thamognya/TFetch/README.md

 The following licenses are present in the licenses folder.

-If you are going to use my code without my permision by forking it, you must follow both the MIT and GPL-3.0-or-later licenses.
+If you are going to use my code without my permision by forking it, you must follow the AGPL-3.0-or-later licenses.